 The urban population of the Philippines accounts for 49% of the total population.
 By 2050 an estimated 84% of Filipinos will be living in urban areas.

 Thomas Stellmach, the founder of TSPA, had a chance to be a part of this unique UN-Habitat initiative.
-He, as an expert consultant in UN-Habitat, was supervising development of normative and policy papers throughout building capacity of local administrations and organizing different workshops.
+As an expert consultant in UN-Habitat, he was supervising the development of normative and policy papers throughout building capacity of local administrations and organizing different workshops.

 ASUD addresses the gaps and deficiencies in current urban planning processes and policies at the national and local levels to be able to effectively respond to the complex demands of rapid population and economic growth.
 It supports cities in developing strategic sustainable urban development plans and implementing demonstration projects, particularly planned city extensions (PCEs).
 PCEs, as opposed to fringe development, represents an alternative to unplanned urban expansion characterized by sprawling, segregated, and poorly connected developments.